Interested in selling on Amazon but not sure where to start?

 You will be able to enter the selling price, your cost per pound to ship to Amazon (I use $0.50/lb), and how much you can purchase the item for.
 In this example, I’m showing that I can buy this item for $10.

-At this stage there are 2 quick checks that you want to go through.
+At this stage, there are 2 quick checks that you want to go through.
 The first is to see if the net profit number shown at the bottom is higher than your minimum profit threshold.
 Typically I recommend setting this at around $3 per unit.
 This means that you won’t buy any items that you will make less than $3 in profit on.
-Having a potential net profit of less than $3 per unit does not allow for very much upside and small drop in price can wipe out your profit.
+Having a potential net profit of less than $3 per unit does not allow for very much upside and a small drop in price can wipe out your profit.

 If the item meets your minimum profit threshold, then you will want to calculate a return on investment percentage.
 You can do this by dividing the net profit by the cost of the item.
-In this case it’s $7.13 divided by $10, so the return on investment percentage is 71.3%.
-When you are first getting started selling on Amazon, I recommend looking for items with a return on investment percentage that is higher than 50%.
+In this case, it’s $7.13 divided by $10, so the return on investment percentage is 71.3%.

-So this particular item meets all of the criteria for purchasing the item, and should be purchased.
+So this particular item meets all of the criteria for purchasing the item and it should be purchased.
 For any item that fits all of the purchasing guidelines, I recommend purchasing up to 6 of the item.
 In this example, if there were 6 copies of this game on the shelf for $10 each, then I would buy all 6 of them.

-Then it’s time to repeat this process on the next item, and the remainder of the items in clearance section.
+Then it’s time to repeat this process on the next item, and the remainder of the items in the clearance section.
 When you are first getting started, I recommend scanning as many items as possible.
-As you gain more experience you will likely will be able to avoid scanning certain items that don’t appear viable for resale.
+As you gain more experience, you will likely be able to avoid scanning certain items that don’t appear viable for resale.
 When first getting started though, I recommend scanning as many items as possible.

 I recommend going through the process of determining if an item is viable for resale in the order mentioned so that you can quickly move on to the next item for any items that don’t fit your buying criteria.
-As soon as an item doesn’t fit one of your criteria, move on to the next item.
+As soon as you see that an item doesn’t fit one of your criteria, move on to the next item.

 How do I price the items I am selling on Amazon?